 Over the centuries, the tower has served as a fortress, a palace, a prison and even a zoo.
 It’s probably most famous for incarcerating and executing Queen Anne Boleyn.

-The highlight is the Treasury, which contains the Crown Jewels, some of the world’s most valuable and historic royal jewellery and regalia.
+The highlight is the Treasury, which houses the Crown Jewels, among the world’s most valuable and historic royal jewellery and regalia.

 If you decide to get a guided tour, keep in mind that only Accredited Guides or Blue Badge guides are allowed inside the tower.

-TOWER OF LONDON TICKETS // It’s a good idea to book timed tickets in advance, which allows you to skip the line at the ticket desk.
-However, there may still be a queue to get through security, so it’s a good idea to go as early as possible.
+Tickets – It’s a good idea to book timed tickets in advance to skip the line at the ticket desk.

 After the Tower of London, walk over Tower Bridge to Borough Market, the oldest and largest market in London.